selvamohandoss/garagehackers/readme.md

 Current functionality includes:

 - pitch manipulation - use the left and right arrow keys to change the airplanes pitch.
+- position changes based on time and pitch.

 todo
 ==

-- implement physics model (gravity, lift, drag, thrust ...)
+- improve physics model (gravity, lift, drag, thrust ...)
 - implement weapons systems :)